closedcircuit0/HumanEngineering/01_Core_Engine/Applications/002_One_Engine_Two_Minds.md.md

-# The Universal Engine: A Comparative Analysis of Human and Artificial Intelligence
+# One Engine, Two Minds: The Shared Principles of Human and Artificial Intelligence

 > How Minds and Machines Weave Reality from the Same Fundamental Principle.